Chart Color Schemes

 Kogarah Bay - Carlton - Allawah shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 38.5% among residents aged 15 years and over, surpassing the Australian average of 30.4% and that of NSW at 32.2%.
-Bachelor degrees are the most prevalent at 25.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
-Vocational credentials are also prominent, with 27.4% of residents aged 15 years and over holding such qualifications - advanced diplomas at 12.4% and certificates at 15.0%.
+The area's educational profile is notable regionally with university qualification rates at 38.5%, exceeding the Australian average of 30.4% and NSW's rate of 32.2%.
+Bachelor degrees are most prevalent at 25.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (2.3%).
+Vocational credentials are also prominent, with 27.4% of residents aged 15+ holding them, including advanced diplomas (12.4%) and certificates (15.0%).

-Educational participation is high, with 29.6% of residents currently enrolled in formal education, including 8.1% in primary education, 7.8% in tertiary education, and 7.0% pursuing secondary education.
+Educational participation is high, with 29.6% currently enrolled in formal education.
+This includes 8.1% in primary education, 7.8% in tertiary education, and 7.0% pursuing secondary education.

 Frequently Asked Questions - Education